Blockchains-Princeton/COS-ECE470-fa2023/Project2/README.md

 We will auto-grade the program using tests similar to the ones mentioned above.
 We will not test edge cases.
 We encourage you to write your own test cases to ensure that your implementation is correct.

 ## Double check
 We have provided an (incomplete) auto-grader to test that your code format fits the auto-grader.
 However, passing this auto-grader doesn't guarantee to get full grades.
-For this assignment, put your netid.zip file with [autograder.sh](autograder.sh) and [add_test.py](add_test.py) in a new directory, from where run
+For this assignment, put your netid1_netid2_netid3.zip file with [autograder.sh](autograder.sh) and [add_test.py](add_test.py) in a new directory, from where run
 ```
 bash autograder.sh
 ```